jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

 ## Full NST with Style Transfer
 This is a result using the full NST.
 Unfortunately, the results are not as pleasant as the classic NST.
-This is likely due to the 16x16 patches used for the inputs to the Vision Transformer.
-Nonetheless, it is interesting to note that there is some form of style being transferred, indicating that the gram matrices of the transformer encodings do represent style of the images.
+This is likely due to the 16x16 image patches used as the inputs to the Vision Transformer.
+Perhaps the gradient backpropped for each patch is used for all 16x16 pixels.
+Moreover there is the 'Self-Attention' artefacts as shown above, from the content image reconstruction, further causing distortion to the generated image.
+Nonetheless, it is interesting to note that there is some form of style being transferred, indicating that the gram matrices of the transformer encodings, do represent the style of the images.

 ![NST_overall2](https://user-images.githubusercontent.com/79006977/129229584-6062444d-85f5-4c4d-8f8e-06296097b8e6.jpg)